 There are multiple commands to read information about the device manufacturer, device type, and device features.
 SPI memories from different vendors have used different commands and formats for reading information about the memories.
-The S25FS-S family supports the three device information commands.
+The S25FS512S supports the three device information commands.